Abraham Lincoln Established the Secret Service on the Day He was Shot by John Wilkes Booth

 I could never stoop to murder, much less to the murder of so good and great a man as the President.
 I did wrong, I admit, and have bitterly repented.
 I did not believe anyone would try to kill so good a man in such a public place, and the belief made me careless.

 Now you might think that Parker would finally see some real consequences for his dereliction of duty with this one.
 I mean, he was the President’s guard and wasn’t at his post and possibly partially drunk at the time of the assassination.
-But, no… the charges against Parker was dismissed, though he was tried.
+But, no… the charges against Parker were dismissed, though he was tried.
 (The transcript of that event has unfortunately been lost).
 In addition, the fact that Parker had been away from his post at the time of the murder was not mentioned in the official report on the Lincoln Assassination nor was it mentioned in major news reports of the day, so Parker avoided the public’s wrath too.

 Not only this, but Parker managed to keep his job, though at least now not guarding a President directly.
 His new position was as White House security, including being assigned to protect Lincoln’s widowed wife.